How Tennis Got into a Pickle!

 So, when I mention the word Pickleball, I know that many in tennis shudder and other jump with excitement!
 I for one am not a fan!
 I witnessed a two-hour session a few weeks ago and basically felt like that was two hours of my life I will never get back.
 But before you think that this is an attack on PB let me slow this train down.
 If it really is so bad, then why are courts popping up all over the US and why is tennis still on the decline?
 What does tennis have to worry about?
 Surely if tennis is such an amazing sport people should be rejecting PB and flocking to our game.

-The problem is that PB in its simplicity stumbled on to a formula that it behind most successful sports.
+The problem is that PB in its simplicity stumbled on to a formula that it behind most successful sports, and ironically tennis used to use.
 The value proposition is clear, play!
 The PB ship has yet to capsize which unfortunately happened long ago for tennis.
 So, what is wrong with the place that tennis has arrived at?
 Let me take a stab!

 Instruction seems more important than play.
 We have created the illusion that value is in lessons.
 Honestly, the only value for lessons should be to facilitate better play, but many of the people taking lessons never play.
 The value of a lesson is when you use it in play, when you compete or play that organised social match.
-PB, on the other hand, is like soccer in its simplicity, you play instantly, and so until it reaches that point where coaches take over the sport the outlet for most people is to go play, and it’s crazy social.
+PB, on the other hand, is like soccer in its simplicity, you play instantly, and so until it reaches that point where coaches take over the sport the outlet for most people is to go play, and it’s crazy social (ironically we have had slower balls and shorter rackets for over 40 years but we still see them as only for kids).
 So, step one for tennis programs should be to look at how many people are playing outside of lessons and judge your success on this number.

 Monetizing tennis also has its downside, and it’s our fault that we have this issue too.
 As the volunteer structure in tennis shrunk, more and more responsibilities were placed on the shoulders of the coach.
 Coaches are trained to teach and in most parts of the world are self employed contractors who rely on lessons to survive.
 In many places a coach is payed only an admin rate for organising a matchplay or social event and yet this is where value is!
 Step two, what if this was flipped on its head?
 The coach was paid more per hour for running a “successful” event than for teaching a lesson.
 Players would be happier and ironically want to take more lessons.
 It is about playing the long game which means keeping a clear view of the big picture.